List of content you will read in this article:

 The SLA is a contractual commitment that binds the ISP company.
 A user is a legal contract providing guaranteed service metrics like uptime, latency, jitter, packet loss, and response/repair time.

 Some ISP companies are not offering guaranteed services at all, and a number of them try to avoid service-level commitments altogether with a disclaimer attached to their contract; you need to read the disclaimer carefully before signing up on their network.

 Type Of Connection

-Even if you are a home user and you are not running a business from the specified internet connection.
-You still want your connection to have the best of the uptime all year long.
-So when making a decision, always consider how fast the ISP solves your network problem.
+Even if you are a home user and are not running a business from the specified internet connection, you still want your connection to have the best uptime all year.
+So when deciding, always consider how fast the ISP solves your network problem.